 Having a credit card can help smooth your cash flow and take advantage of features like Awards points.
 To be sure you’re making the most of your credit card, it’s important to understand the components that make up your balance.

-On your credit card statement you’ll see your purchases for that statement period.
+On your credit card statement, you’ll see your purchases for that statement period.
 All CommBank credit cards (aside from the Business Low Rate) come with an interest-free period of up to 55 days on purchases.
-This is the time in which no interest is charged on a new purchase, provided you’ve already paid off your previous statement’s balance in full by its due date and you pay off your current statement balance in full by the due date.
+This is the time in which no interest is charged on a new purchase, provided you pay your closing balance in full by the due date each month.
 If you don’t, you’ll be charged interest at the purchase rate.

 If you use your credit card to make a cash withdrawal, transfer funds from your credit card or make a cash equivalent transaction (such as using your card for gambling, buying lotto tickets or foreign currency), you’ll be charged interest on the funds used at the cash advance rate.
 There’s no interest-free period on cash advances so the interest begins to accrue immediately, and you’ll also be charged a cash advance fee.